 FEMA’s disaster relief fund [PDF] is the primary source of spending for federal domestic relief efforts, which Congress funds through the annual appropriations process.
 However, Congress is regularly called upon to provide supplemental funds after major disasters strike [PDF].
 Days after Hurricane Harvey hit Texas, lawmakers doubled FEMA’s disaster relief budget for 2018.
 Other federal agencies primarily draw from their own budgets for disaster relief efforts.

 USAID and the State Department finance most federal disaster relief abroad.
-In 2018, USAID’s Office of U.S. Foreign Disaster Assistance delivered more than $1.8 billion [PDF] in humanitarian assistance.
+In 2021, USAID’s Bureau for Humanitarian Assistance provided $8 billion [PDF] in humanitarian aid.

 What are some of the biggest challenges?

 Human development patterns.
 As urbanization continues to trend upward, many cities around the globe are increasingly vulnerable to disasters.
-The United Nations had projected that nearly 70 percent of the world’s people will live in urban centers by 2050, up from 55 percent in 2018.
-However, the coronavirus pandemic could reverse this trend.
+The United Nations projects that nearly 70 percent of the world’s people will live in urban centers by 2050, up from almost 57 percent in 2021.
+However, the COVID-19 pandemic could slow this growth.
 Additionally, growing economic interdependence ensures that disasters ripple far beyond their point of impact.
-For example, Hurricane Harvey forced the temporary closure of one-third of U.S. oil refineries, driving national oil prices to an all-year high.
+For example, Hurricane Harvey forced the temporary closure of one-third of U.S. oil refineries, driving national oil prices to a nearly two-year high.

 Insurance shortcomings.
 For reasons including prohibitively high premiums, misperceptions about risk, and reliance on government relief, the majority of disaster victims are uninsured or underinsured.
-Roughly one-third of American homeowners in flood-prone cities have flood insurance, and just 13 percent of Californians have earthquake insurance.
+Only about 26 percent of American homeowners have an insurance policy that covers natural disasters.
+Even though California experiences 90 percent of the country’s earthquakes, just 10 percent of the state’s residents have earthquake insurance.
 People without insurance take longer to recover from disasters, and can receive less in FEMA grants than they would in insurance payouts.
 Closing the U.S. disaster insurance gap can help build national resilience, officials say.

-Carolyn Kousky of the University of Pennsylvania’s Wharton School examines the challenges of disaster insurance.
+Carolyn Kousky and Helen Wiley of the University of Pennsylvania’s Wharton School examine the role of disaster insurance [PDF] in climate adaptation.

 Nathalie Bussemaker contributed to this report.